Loudoun County Smoke Alarm Program: 'Put a Finger on It'

 Ashburn, Virginia 20148

 In the United States, 80% of all civilian fire deaths result from home structure fires.
-In most cases, a working smoke alarm could have saved these lives.
-Smoke alarms are one of the best and easiest safety features you can use to protect yourself, your family and your home.
-So go ahead, "Put A Finger On It!" and follow these safety tips.
-If you need a smoke alarm, they are available for free by calling 703-737-8600.
+Most of these fires occur at night when people are sleeping.
+Smoke alarms double your chances of surviving a fire and a working smoke alarm could have saved these lives.
+People often assume the most fire deaths are due to flames.
+In fact, most fire deaths are caused by the inhalation of smoke and poisonous gases.
+Smoke alarms are one of the best and easiest safety features you can use to alert you and your family if there is a fire in your home.
+Fire-rescue personnel want you to "Put A Finger On It!" and follow the safety tips below.
+If you need a battery-powered smoke alarm, they are available for free by calling 703-737-8600.

 - Location, Location, Location.
 It doesn’t matter if your home is big or small, old or new.
 All homes need smoke alarms that work.
 For the best protection, put one in every bedroom, in hallways close to sleeping area and on every level of your home.